“`

 “White roofs can play a a must— revealed our project coordinator

 The principal environmental benefit of white roofs lies in their ability to soften the Urban Heat Island (UHI) effect.
-This event occurs when urban areas heat up much faster and to higher temperatures compared to their less populated surrounds, largely owing to human activities and extensive concrete jungles that absorb and illogically emit more sunlight.
+This phenomenon occurs when urban areas heat up much faster and to higher temperatures compared to their less populated surrounds, largely owing to human activities and extensive concrete jungles that absorb and illogically emit more sunlight.
 To counter this, white roofs drastically lower energy consumption at the individual building level and city-wide.

 Cost-Effective